SeanYeatts/SolidWrap/README.rst

 .. code:: python

-  import solidwrap                         # top level SolidWrap module from solidwrap import solidworks, vault  # explicit access to SolidWorks and PDM processes
+  import solidwrap                         # top level module import from solidwrap import solidworks, vault  # explicit access to SolidWorks and PDM processes

 The following methods must be called before you can utilize the SolidWrap API: